Psalms For Life

 An Asaph psalm.

-God, don’t stay mute on me!
+God, don’t remain mute on me!

 Don’t sit there voiceless—